CarlosAndresd/RectangularImages/README.md

 1. Press the **Right** arrow: this means that that image will be erased.
 2. Press the **Down** arrow: this means that the image will be saved in a separate directory with a default name.
 3. Type `exit`, this will exit the program, more on that later.
 4. Type any name (except for reserved names like `exit`) and then press **Return** of the **Right** arrow.
-This will move the images to a directory with that name, if the directory does not exists, it is created.
+This will move the images to a directory with that name, if the directory does not exist, it is created.
 5. Press the **Left** arrow: this will undo the last action, unless it was exit (the creation of a new directory is not undone either).

 By doing actions 1, 2, or 4, the user goes along all the images that were originally listed.
 Except for action 3, all actions are in reality moving one file at a time (and if necessary creating new directories).
 Because this is done in real time, when the user types `exit` all changes are kept and if the same `root` directory is selected later, then the user can continue where it was left off.